 Therapists and Doctors recommend this Course:

 The best accreditation is from fellow professionals who judge and value the course and the new knowledge and skills they gain for the benefit of the babies and children they treat.

-Below are a few comments from some therapists who have attended the MAES Courses world-wide:
+Below are a few comments from some therapists who have successfully completed the MAES 4-Week Course :

 “This is the course that I would really liked to have taken earlier in my career, as it would have saved me many years of searching for answers to my questions about Cerebral Palsy.”